3DStreet/3dstreet-docs/blog/2025-05-22-introducing-ai-assistant-beta-your-creative-partner-for-street-design.md

 ## Try It Today

 The AI Assistant beta is available now in the 3DStreet app.
-Just look for the chat icon in the bottom-right corner of your screen to get started.
+Just look for the "Assistant" icon in the bottom of your screen to get started.
 We can't wait to see what you create!

 <!-- ![Animated GIF showing a simple interaction with the AI Assistant](./images/2025-05-22/ai-assistant-demo.gif) -->

-Share your experiences and creations with us on social media using #3DStreetAI – we'd love to feature your work in future updates!